 Background pattern

-About the medication
+About the medicine

 Introduction

-ABILIFY 10 mg buccal tablets
+ABILIFY 10 mg orodispersible tablets

-ABILIFY 15 mg buccal tablets
+ABILIFY 15 mg orodispersible tablets

-ABILIFY 30 mg buccal tablets
+ABILIFY 30 mg orodispersible tablets

-Read this prospect carefully before starting to take this medicine, as it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-• Keep this prospect, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any doubts, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-• This medicine has been prescribed only for you, and you should not give it to other people even if they have the same symptoms as you, as it may harm them.
+• This medicine has been prescribed for you only.
+Do not pass it on to others.
+It may harm them, even if their signs of illness are the same as yours.

-• If you experience any adverse effects, consult your doctor or pharmacist, even if they are not listed in this prospect.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

-1. What is ABILIFY and for what it is used
+1. What ABILIFY is and what it is used for

 3. How to take ABILIFY

-4. Possible adverse effects
+4. Possible side effects

-6. Contents of the package and additional information
+6. Contents of the pack and other information

-1. What is ABILIFY and what is it used for
+1. What ABILIFY is and what it is used for

 Do not take ABILIFY

-• if you are allergic to aripiprazole or any of the other ingredients in this medicine(listed in section 6).
+• if you are allergic to aripiprazole or any of the other ingredients of this medicine (listed in section 6).

 Warnings and precautions

-Consult your doctor before starting to take ABILIFY.
+Talk to your doctor before starting to take ABILIFY.

-There have been reports of patients experiencing thoughts and behaviors of self-harm during treatment with aripiprazole.
-Inform your doctor immediately if you have thoughts or feelings of harming yourself.
+There have been reports of patients experiencing suicidal thoughts and behaviors during treatment with aripiprazole.
+Tell your doctor immediately if you have thoughts or feelings of harming yourself.

 • seizures, as your doctor may want to monitor you more closely;